-I find the Sanwa JLF that's in the machine is fine for Street Fighter type games but for Shoot'em-ups and Platform games its a little too slack, so after doing some research I found that the Seimitsu LS-33 and Seimitsu LS-55 springs are the same diameter as the Sanwa JLF spring which makes them interchangeable.
+While the Sanwa JLF joysticks in the machine are fine for Street Fighter type games I find for Shoot'em-ups and Platform games are a little too lose, after some research I found that the Seimitsu LS-33 and Seimitsu LS-55 springs are the same diameter as the Sanwa JLF spring which makes them interchangeable.

-After acquiring some Seimitsu LS-33 and Seimitsu LS-55 springs I decided to test their strength on a spring testing machine to show the differences between the three springs.
+After acquiring some Seimitsu LS-33 and Seimitsu LS-55 springs, where I work we have a spring testing machine so I tested their compression strength to show the differences between the three springs.

 I also completed some measurements by combining the springs (ie. Sanwa JLF & Seimitsu LS-55 combined = 1350g or 1.35kg).

 This gives you an indication that the Seimitsu LS-55 spring is 50% stronger than the Sanwa JLF (all numbers rounded up to the nearest hundred), this make the joystick less slack and better for the type of games I play.

 I went with the Seimitsu LS-55 in the end as I found that they do not quite feel right if I combined the two Seimitsu springs.